CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 2) Pseudopotentials in UPF format
 3) An input file

 As mentioned previously, the `pw.x` executable and environment are readily available to participants with access to the VM.
-You can find the executable in the VM at `~/QE/q-e-qe-6.4.1/bin/pw.x`.
+You can find the executable in the VM at `~/pw.x should be corrected`.
 Otherwise, follow the instructions for downloading and compiling QE on your machine.

 > Those using the VMs with the `deepmd` conda environment loaded can simply call `pw.x` without the path.
 This tutorial was designed to work in the absence of this environment.
 If `deepmd` is loaded it is recommended that you remove it with `conda deactivate`.